TheLegendofPiratesOnline/documentation/README.md

 # The Legend of Pirates Online Documentation

-This repository will document anything publically available created by our project.
+This repository contains documentation for TLOPO.

 # Table of Contents